 - 1. Describe the verification activities that will be performed by FSS based on the establishment's corrective measures. - 2.
 List the PHIS tasks associated with each verification activity that will be carried out by the inspection team. - 3.
 List the regulatory provisions associated with each verification activity. - 4.
-Be developed so that the verification activities identified in the VP are performed by in-plant FSS as part of routine and directed PHIS tasks. - C. The EIAO has primary responsibility for communicating and discussing the final verification plan to the FSS.
-The FLS or RIFS and appropriate district or regional office personnel should also participate in the discussion.
-If a new FSS is assigned to the facility at any time during the deferral or abeyance period (e.g., due to a scheduled rotation), the EIAO and FLS or RIFS are to ensure that the FSS understands how to implement the verification plan. - D. The in-plant inspection team is to carry out the verification plan developed in conjunction with the EIAO.
-FSS are to schedule directed versions of their routine inspection tasks to specifically verify the items in the verification plan. - E. On at least a bi-weekly basis, the in-plant team is to report via e-mail to the FLS or RIFS, and the DO, the results of the activities it has conducted under the VP. - F. The in-plant inspection team has the flexibility to increase the frequency of the verification activities based on its findings, and are to notify the FLS or RIFS if they do so.
-The in-plant team, through the FLS or RIFS, may request that the EIAO conduct a follow-up visit to an establishment that has had an enforcement action deferred or is under a suspension action that is held in abeyance to determine the overall effectiveness of the establishment's corrective measures.
+Be developed so that the verification activities identified in the VP are performed by in-plant FSS as part of routine and directed PHIS tasks.

+C. The EIAO has primary responsibility for communicating and discussing the final verification plan to the FSS.
+The FLS and appropriate office personnel should also participate in the discussion.
+If a new FSS is assigned to the facility at any time during the deferral or abeyance period (e.g., due to a scheduled rotation), the EIAO are to ensure that the FSS understands how to implement the verification plan.

+D. The in-plant inspection team is to carry out the verification plan developed in conjunction with the EIAO.
+FSS are to schedule directed versions of their routine inspection tasks to specifically verify the items in the verification plan.

+E. On at least a bi-weekly basis, the in-plant team is to report via e-mail to the supervisor and the Chief, the results of the activities it has conducted under the VP.

+F. The in-plant inspection team has the flexibility to increase the frequency of the verification activities based on its findings, and are to notify the supervisor if they do so.
+The in-plant team may request that the EIAO conduct a follow-up visit to an establishment that has had an enforcement action deferred or is under a suspension action that is held in abeyance to determine the overall effectiveness of the establishment's corrective measures.

-- G. The EIAO is to revisit an establishment operating under a verification plan at 30, 60, and 90-day intervals as long as the verification plan is in place.
-The EIAO is to assess the adequacy of the establishment's corrective and preventive actions that resulted in the deferral or abeyance and provide a recommendation to the DO as to the appropriate next steps.
-Recommendations made by the EIAO could include continuing to hold the action in abeyance, close the action, or to initiate further enforcement in the event that the establishment's corrective and preventive actions are found ineffective. - H. When the in-plant inspection team believes it appropriate that a deferral or abeyance action be closed; the in-plant team may request that an EIAO visit the establishment to review the effectiveness of the corrective and preventive measures implemented by the establishment.
+G. The EIAO is to revisit an establishment operating under a verification plan at 30, 60, and 90-day intervals as long as the verification plan is in place.
+The EIAO is to assess the adequacy of the establishment's corrective and preventive actions that resulted in the deferral or abeyance and provide a recommendation to the Chief as to the appropriate next steps.
+Recommendations made by the EIAO could include continuing to hold the action in abeyance, close the action, or to initiate further enforcement in the event that the establishment's corrective and preventive actions are found ineffective.

+H. When the in-plant inspection team believes it appropriate that a deferral or abeyance action be closed; the in-plant team may request that an EIAO visit the establishment to review the effectiveness of the corrective and preventive measures implemented by the establishment.
 When such requests are made and throughout the course of the EIAO visit, the in-plant inspection team is to continue with their daily verification responsibilities.